stroblme/LowNoiseAirPurifier/README.md

 # Low Noise Air Purifier

+A mixture of rejecting overpriced technology and interest in the capability of building this on my own paired with various allergies made me kicking of this project.

 ## Air Filter and intended usage

 I desided to go for belows air filter as they are available quite cheap and have good reviews also from TÜV.